- Flooring & Stairs >

 With any cleaning project, it’s always best to start off with the mildest cleaning solution.
-When in doubt about a cleanser, test it in a hidden spot—behind or under an appliance, for example.
+When in doubt about a grout cleaner, test it in a hidden spot—on the lines behind or under an appliance, for example.

 The following suggestions for cleaning grout are ranked from the mildest to the strongest:

-• The best way to begin is with plain water and a stiff-bristled brush; most home centers and hardware stores carry an assortment of brushes specifically designed for this purpose.
+• The best way to begin is with plain water and a stiff-bristled brush.
+(If you don’t have one already, most home centers and hardware stores carry an assortment of brushes specifically designed for the purpose of cleaning grout.)
 Simply spray warm water on the grout lines and scrub in a circular motion, then let dry.

-• For heavier dirt and mild stains, turn to that trusty old standby, vinegar.
+• For heavier dirt and mild stains, turn to vinegar, a trusty old standby for many household chores.
 Fill a spray bottle with a half-and-half solution of vinegar and warm water.
 Spray on the grout, let it stand for five minutes, then scrub with a stiff brush.

-• To bring even more cleaning power to the party, make a paste of baking soda and water, cover the grout lines with the paste, then spray on the vinegar solution.
+• To bring even more cleaning power to the party, cover grout lines with a paste of baking soda and water, then spray on the vinegar solution listed above.
 Once the mixture stops foaming, scrub with a brush and rinse with plain water.

-• For moderate stains, you may want to use hydrogen peroxide, which is available in most drug stores.
-You can use the product straight or make a paste with baking soda and hydrogen peroxide.
+• Moderate stains may require you to use hydrogen peroxide, which is available in most drug stores.
+You can use the product straight, or apply a paste made from baking soda and hydrogen peroxide.

-• For tougher stains and really grimy grout, try using oxygen bleach (most often sold in powdered form).
-Some common brands include OxiClean, Clorex OxiMagic, and Biokleen Oxygen Bleach Plus.
-Read and follow the manufacturer’s directions, and make sure the area is well-ventilated.
+• For tougher stains and really grimy grout, use oxygen bleach as a grout cleaner.
+You’ll find this cleanser is most often sold in powdered form; best-selling brands include OxiClean, Clorox OxiMagic, and Biokleen Oxygen Bleach Plus.
+Whatever product you choose to clean grout, make sure the area is well-ventilated then carefully read and follow the manufacturer’s directions for application.
 Generally, you will want to let the oxygen bleach solution work for 10 or 15 minutes before rinsing.
 Always rinse with clean water so that the dirt doesn’t resettle into the grout lines.

-• Chlorine bleach and commercial cleansers can be used sparingly in extreme cases.
+• Chlorine bleach and commercial cleansers can be used sparingly in extreme cases to clean grout.
 One of my go-to products when all else fails is Clorox Clean-Up spray.
-Long-term use of caustic cleaners will erode grout, so these products should be used on a limited basis.
+Long-term use of caustic cleaners will erode grout, though, so these products should be used on a limited basis.

-• Steam cleaners can be an effective and environmentally-friendly method of cleaning grout—or for that matter, many other surfaces around the house.
-Bissell, Oreck, Ladybug and Hoover all make steam cleaners for residential use.
+• Steam cleaners can be an effective and environmentally-friendly method of cleaning grout—or, for that matter, many hard surfaces throughout the house.
+Bissell, Oreck, and Hoover all make steam cleaners for residential use.